Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 How much are property prices expected to increase in Jakarta in 2026?

-As of early 2026, Jakarta residential property prices are expected to grow by around 2% to 4% over the course of the year, with the best-located submarkets likely reaching the top of that range.
+As of 2026, Jakarta residential property prices are expected to increase by about 2% to 4% for the full year.

 Which neighborhoods will see the highest price growth in Jakarta in 2026?